 Rod has served as a director of a number of public companies and as nominee director on a number of private companies in which his venture capital clients have invested.
 Rod has also served as a director or elected representative of a number of charitable, non-profit and community organizations.
 Currently, Rod serves as a director of the Terry Fox Humanitarian Awards Program and a trustee of the St. George’s School Foundation.

 Born in Montreal, Quebec, John was schooled in Westmount before attending Princeton where he graduated with a Bachelors of Arts majoring in English.
 Returning to McGill University, John graduated from medical school AOA in 1963.
 Married to Marian MacDougall in May 1963, he and Marian began pg training in Surgery and completed in 1969 with a fellowship in general surgery from the Royal College of Physicians and Surgeons of Canada.
 His two sons were born during this period.
 Moving onto further training in Houston Texas in General Surgical Oncology on a McLaughlin Travelling Fellowship, John attained the Fellowship in the American College of Surgeons before returning to Montreal where McGill appointed him to the Montreal General Hospital Department of Surgery as Assistant Professor.
 Having a daughter in 1974, John was promoted to Associate Professor by 1976 and recruited in 1984 to UBC as Professor of Surgery and Head of the Department at St Paul’s Hospital and Head of General Surgery Division UBC – a position held for 12 years.
 He later returned to a clinical practice of Surgical Oncology at St Pauls and UBC.
 Continuing to be active in teaching and surgical assistance, his interests include music, education, sports, and the performing arts.
-Dr. MacFarlane joined the Terry Fox Humanitarian Award Program Board of Directors in 2009 and is the chairman of the board.
+Dr. MacFarlane joined the Terry Fox Humanitarian Award Program Board of Directors in 2009.

 John Rocha is an alumnus of the Terry Fox Humanitarian Award Program, receiving the award in 1985.
 After completing his studies at Simon Fraser University, John’s career has focused in the area of Sports Marketing.
 John was Vice President of Customer Sales and Service with Orca Bay Sports and Entertainment for the Vancouver Canucks (1991-2005) and the Vancouver Grizzlies (1995-1999).
 He also served as President of Vancouver Whitecaps FC (2005-06) and was the Chairman of the Burnaby LOC of the 2007 FIFA U20 World Cup.
 He is currently a sports/marketing consultant and Principal of Rocha Taner Results, a Vancouver-based sports and event marketing company whose clients have included the Vancouver Whitecaps FC, Richmond Olympic Oval, City of Richmond, Odlum Brown Vancouver Open Tennis Tournament, and the Kelowna Rockets of the Western Hockey League.
 John joined the Terry Fox Humanitarian Award Board of Directors in 2000 and currently serves on the Selection Committee.